TheRealBeef/Beefs-Stationeers-Shader-Changes/README.md

   - Dynamically creates interleaved gradient noise texture on start (~1 second) to replace vanilla noise texture
   - Optimizes existing SSAO effect to increase both visual fidelity and performance (have your cake and eat it too)
+  - Optimize Volumetric Lighting - now much faster and can be run at medium or low quality with only a small loss in quality (vs big loss in vanilla) and huge increase in performance
+  - Expose some options for bloom

 ## Planned Features ##

 #### Short term: ####
-    - Add support for custom configuration file
+    - Add support for custom configuration file to adjust high/low performance and high/low bloom effects
-    - Alter tonemapping effect to further improve visuals
+    - Alter the tonemapping effect to further improve visuals

 #### Long term: ####
-    - Attempt to optimize volumetric lighting and shadows
+    - Attempt to optimize shadows
     - Implement PCSS to soften the jagged shadow edges
     - Implement HBAO to replace SSAO
+    - Implement some kind of

 ## Compatibility ##